|

 Protein structures contain highly complex systems of voids, making up specific features such as surface clefts or grooves, pockets, protrusions, cavities, pores or channels, and tunnels.
 Many of them are essential for the migration of solvents, ions and small molecules through proteins, and their binding to the functional sites.
 Analysis of these structural features is very important for understanding of structure-function relationships, for the design of potential inhibitors or proteins with improved functional properties.
 Here we critically review existing software tools specialized in rapid identification, visualization, analysis and design of protein tunnels and channels.
 The strengths and weaknesses of individual tools are reported together with examples of their applications for the analysis and engineering of various biological systems.
 This review can assist users with selecting a proper software tool for study of their biological problem as well as highlighting possible avenues for further development of existing tools.
 Development of novel descriptors representing not only geometry, but also electrostatics, hydrophobicity or dynamics, is needed for reliable identification of biologically relevant tunnels and channels.

-L. Biedermannová, Z. Prokop, A. Gora, E. Chovancová, M. Kovács, J. Damborsky, and R. C. Wade, J. Biol.
+A single mutation in a tunnel to the active site changes the mechanism and kinetics of product release in haloalkane dehalogenase LinB L. Biedermannová, Z. Prokop, A. Gora, E. Chovancová, M. Kovács, J. Damborsky, and R. C. Wade, J. Biol.
 Chem., vol. 287, no. 34, pp. 29062–29074, Aug.
-2012.ARTICLE
+2012.ARTICLE |

 ABSTRACT

 Many enzymes have buried active sites.
 The properties of the tunnels connecting the active site with bulk solvent affect ligand binding and unbinding and also the catalytic properties.
 Here, we investigate ligand passage in the haloalkane dehalogenase enzyme LinB and the effect of replacing leucine by a bulky tryptophan at a tunnel-lining position.
-Transient kinetic experiments show that the mutation significantly JBC2012slows down the rate of product release.
+Transient kinetic experiments show that the mutation significantly slows down the rate of product release.
 Moreover, the mechanism of bromide ion release is changed from a one-step process in the wild type enzyme to a two-step process in the mutant.
 The rate constant of bromide ion release corresponds to the overall steady-state turnover rate constant, suggesting that product release became the rate-limiting step of catalysis in the mutant.
 We explain the experimental findings by investigating the molecular details of the process computationally.
 Analysis of trajectories from molecular dynamics simulations with a tunnel detection software reveals differences in the tunnels available for ligand egress.
 Corresponding differences are seen in simulations of product egress using a specialized enhanced sampling technique.
 The differences in the free energy barriers for egress of a bromide ion obtained using potential of mean force calculations are in good agreement with the differences in rates obtained from the transient kinetic experiments.
 Interactions of the bromide ion with the introduced tryptophan are shown to affect the free energy barrier for its passage.
 The study demonstrates how the mechanism of an enzymatic catalytic cycle and reaction kinetics can be engineered by modification of protein tunnels.

-E. Chovancova, A. Pavelka, P. Benes, O. Strnad, J. Brezovsky, B. Kozlikova, A. Gora, V. Sustr, M. Klvana, P. Medek, L. Biedermannova, J. Sochor, and J. Damborsky, PLoS Comput Biol, vol. 8, no. 10, p. e1002708, Oct.
-2012.ARTICLEOpen Access
+CAVER 3.0: A Tool for the Analysis of Transport Pathways in Dynamic Protein Structures E. Chovancova, A. Pavelka, P. Benes, O. Strnad, J. Brezovsky, B. Kozlikova, A. Gora, V. Sustr, M. Klvana, P. Medek, L. Biedermannova, J. Sochor, and J. Damborsky, PLoS Comput Biol, vol. 8, no. 10, p. e1002708, Oct.
+2012.ARTICLEOpen Access |

 ABSTRACT